-Which websites and apps can help find places to take pictures near me?
+Top websites and apps to help you find places to take pictures near me?

-When you type in the search engine for "places to take pictures near me" there are plenty of apps that can help.
+Whether you are a photographer looking for answers or just a group of friends trying to find "cute places to take pictures near me", there are plenty of apps that can help.
 Check out these websites and apps for photography location options, no matter whether you're in your home town or are just visiting a new place for a few hours.

 This web app features an advanced search that returns photography locations to take pictures near you, no matter where you are.
 The sites listed are categorized too, with useful categories depending on what sort of photography you'd like to do.
 There are architectural, water/coastal, abandoned, city/urban, and astrophotography categories, among others.